On Wednesday my son came home from school. His team had won the Football match, he was in a happy place.

 As an adult, I am constantly bombarded with messages on social media.
 Even as I am locked in, I am in sync with the world, being told about what’s going on, sometimes more than I’d like to know.

-That is not true for my children.
+This is not true for our children.
+YET…

 It’s been a week today and this boy has not stepped out of home.